 Our practice for acquiring and monitoring municipal bonds is predominantly based on the underlying credit quality of the primary obligor.
 We currently rely on the primary obligor to pay all contractual cash flows and are not relying on bond insurers for payments.
 As a result of downgrades in the insurers' credit ratings, the ratings of the insured municipal bonds generally reflect the underlying ratings of the primary obligor.
-As of December 31, 2015, 99.4% of our insured municipal bond portfolio is rated investment grade.
+As of December 31, 2016, all of our insured municipal bond portfolio is rated investment grade.

-Corporate bonds, including publicly traded and privately placed, totaled \$18.50 billion as of December 31, 2015, with an unrealized net capital gain of \$435 million.
+Corporate bonds, including publicly traded and privately placed, totaled \$19.68 billion as of December 31, 2016, with an unrealized net capital gain of \$736 million.
 Privately placed securities primarily consist of corporate issued senior debt securities that are directly negotiated with the borrower or are in unregistered form.

-Our \$5.97 billion portfolio of privately placed securities is diversified by issuer, industry sector and country.
-The portfolio is made up of 403 issuers.
+Our \$6.16 billion portfolio of privately placed securities is diversified by issuer, industry sector and country.
+The portfolio is made up of 395 issuers.
 Privately placed corporate obligations may contain structural security features such as financial covenants and call protections that provide investors greater protection against credit deterioration, reinvestment risk or fluctuations in interest rates than those typically found in publicly registered debt securities.
 Additionally, investments in these securities are made after due diligence of the issuer, typically including discussions with senior management and on-site visits to company facilities.
 Ongoing monitoring includes direct periodic dialog with senior management of the issuer and continuous monitoring of operating performance and financial position.
 Every issue not rated by an independent rating agency is internally rated with a formal rating affirmation at least once a year.

-Our corporate bonds portfolio includes \$2.55 billion of below investment grade bonds, \$767 million of which are privately placed.
+Our corporate bonds portfolio includes \$2.67 billion of below investment grade bonds, \$1.03 billion of which are privately placed.
 These securities are diversified by issuer and industry sector.
-The below investment grade corporate bonds portfolio is made up of 264 issuers.
+The below investment grade corporate bonds portfolio is made up of 257 issuers.
 We employ fundamental analyses of issuers and sectors along with macro and asset class views to identify investment opportunities.
 This results in a portfolio with broad exposure to the high yield market, yet with an emphasis on idiosyncratic positions reflective of our views of market conditions and opportunities.

-Foreign government securities totaled \$384 million as of December 31, 2015, with 98.4% rated investment grade and an unrealized net capital gain of \$36 million.
-Of these securities, 55.7% are backed by the U.S. government, 13.6% are in Canadian governmental and provincial securities, and the remaining 30.7% are highly diversified in other foreign governments.
+Foreign government securities totaled \$332 million as of December 31, 2016, with 98.5% rated investment grade and an unrealized net capital gain of \$28 million.
+Of these securities, 57.2% are backed by the U.S. government, 15.4% are in Canadian governmental and provincial securities, and the remaining 27.4% are highly diversified in other foreign governments.